-Diversion Status: Although the full food scrap ban went into effect for all Vermonters in 2020, the impacts of the ban are difficult to determine due to other coinciding factors.
+Diversion Status: Although the full food scrap ban went into effect for all Vermonters in 2020, the impacts of the ban are difficult to determine due to other coinciding factors, namely related to the COVID-19 pandemic.
 While many composting facilities noted an increase in food scraps after the ban, the amount of food scraps reported as passing through regulated facilities decreased due to the pandemic impacts on restaurants, schools, and other food establishments.
 The depackaging facility that began operating in 2021 also shifted material to anaerobic digestion; some food scraps had previously been going to compost facilities and some of the packaged food and food processing residuals had previously been landfilled.
-UVM's 2023 Impact of Vermont's Food Waste Ban on Residents and food Businesses Report found that, after the full food scrap ban, Vermonters increased the amount of food scraps they kept out of the trash and that 85% of Vermonters compost at least some of their food scraps.
-Similarly, the 2023 Waste Composition Study's Vermont Food Scrap Survey by Castleton Polling Institute-approximately 50-70% of Vermonters say they separate some of or all of their food waste with backyard composting, vermiculture or feeding animals.
-The 2018 Waste Composition Study found an estimated 40% of residential food waste is diverted from trash primarily through composting (backyard, at drop-offs, and through curbside haulers).
-UVM's study also found that 61% of Vermonters feel a "moral obligation" to keep food scraps out of the landfill.